General election 2024: What happens when an election is called?

-The prime minister has called an election for Thursday 4 July 2024.
+The general election took place on Thursday 4 July 2024.

 On 22 May 2024, Rishi Sunak announced he had requested permission from the King to dissolve parliament and called a general election to be held on 4 July.
 Parliament was prorogued on 24 May and was dissolved on 30 May with the vote taking place 25 working days later.
 This process was carried out in accordance with the Dissolution and Calling of Parliament Act, which in 2022 replaced the Fixed-term Parliaments Act 2011.